dataninjafi/DevelopingDataProducts/documentation.md

 You can access the app by clicking "Time Series Visualiser" at the sidebar menu.

-You can explore population data set (ldeaths) or gender wise datasets either simultaneously or individually in the graph.
+Under the "Choose a data set:" you find a list of different datasets.
+You can explore population data set (ldeaths) or gender wise datasets.

-Observed deaths time series is viewable as such, but one can also view the data from perspective of decomposed components: seasonal fluctuation, trend and irregular fluctuation that are built on moving averages.
+Under the "Explore data" you find a list of results of decomposed time series analysis: .
+Observed deaths time series is viewable as such, but one can also view the data from perspective of decomposed components: seasonal fluctuation, trend and irregular fluctuation.
 See more information about [decompose function](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/decompose.html)

-There is a sliders below the graph which allows you to subset visualisation's start and end points.
+Sliders below the graph allows you to set timespan.